bedonbosco/NLP/English-NLP-SOTA.md

 SemEval-2015 Task 12, a continuation of SemEval-2014 Task 4, aimed to foster research beyond sentence- or text-level sentiment classification towards Aspect Based Sentiment Analysis.
 The goal is to identify opinions expressed about specific entities (e.g., laptops) and their aspects (e.g., price).
 The task provided manually annotated reviews in three domains (restaurants, laptops and hotels), and a common evaluation procedure.
 It attracted 93 submissions from 16 teams.

+**[SemEval-2014 Task 4](https://github.com/magizbox/underthesea/wiki/SemEval-2014-Task-4)** <sub><sup>16 results collected</sup></sub>

+Sentiment analysis is increasingly viewed as a vital task both from an academic and a commercial standpoint.
+The majority of current approaches, however, attempt to detect the overall polarity of a sentence, paragraph, or text span, regardless of the entities mentioned (e.g., laptops, restaurants) and their aspects (e.g., battery, screen; food, service).
+By contrast, this task is concerned with aspect based sentiment analysis (ABSA), where the goal is to identify the aspects of given target entities and the sentiment expressed towards each aspect.
+Datasets consisting of customer reviews with human-authored annotations identifying the mentioned aspects of the target entities and the sentiment polarity of each aspect will be provided.